 What you tell your attorney is confidential, and the fact that you decline to answer questions may not be used against you in a criminal proceeding.

-Most Frequently Charged White Collar Crimes:
+Three Most Frequently Charged White Collar Crimes:

 The act of obtaining money or property by deceit, trick or a dishonest act.
 Most acts of fraud are felonies.
 Criminal fraud is commonly perpetrated against the aged and infirm.
 Fraud commonly involves a misrepresentation of a material fact upon which the victim relies.
 In most cases, the defense to fraud involves establishing evidence that negates the defendant’s specific intent to defraud.
 Often fraud involves more then one person involved in the scheme each of which can be held criminally responsible under the theory of joint criminal liability and the crime of conspiracy.
 Fraud can also be involved in the purchase and sale of securities.
 The enforcement divisions of the state and the federal government through the SEC have jurisdiction to prosecute defendants that engage in security law violations including fraud.